 Aswan - Abu Simbel.
 Arriving into Aswan this morning we enjoy a short boat trip to Agilika Island for a guided tour of the beautiful Philae Temple - dedicated to the goddess Isis.
 After the temple we visit a perfume oil emporium before spending the rest of the day at leisure.

-Day 5 is free for you to shop in the colourful souqs, stroll around the town or simply kick back and relax by the hotel pool.
+Day 5 is free for you to shop in the colorful souqs, stroll around the town or simply kick back and relax by the hotel pool.
 At around midnight we depart for our coach journey to the Temples of Abu Simbel.

 Overnight: Hotel/Coach Journey to Abu Simbel | Breakfast x 2